SrivathsanNayak/ethical-hacking-notes/CCNA/README.md

 * VTP modes:

   * Server - for making config changes
-  * Client - receives changes from server
+  * Client - receives changes from server; cannot make any changes
-  * Transparent - not using VTP
+  * Transparent - not using VTP; but relays info

 * VTP config: